alexa/max-toolkit/Documentation/Integrating_With_MAX_Controls.md

 * **AgentA use the ControlRegistryInterface::update() function to update the set of Controls available for this Activity.**
 * **The User wakes up AgentB with the wake word ‘AgentB’.**
 * **AgentB requests a Dialog for its interaction with the User.**
-* **The Dialog request is granted and the Dialog is started.**
+* **The Dialog request is granted and control with respect to active Activity in foreground is cached, if it is found to be from another Agent.**
+* **The Dialog is started.**
 * **AgentB sets the state of the Dialog to LISTENING.
 Meanwhile the User has continued to ask AgentB to ‘stop’.**
-* **When LISTENING starts, AgentB is given the set of available ControlTypes through a previously registered ListeningStateHandler.**
+* **The set of available ControlTypes is passed through a previously registered ControlReceiver to AgentB.**
-     The set of available Control types is merely the union of all ControlTypes of all Controls registered across all Activities and Dialogs for all Agents.
-This does mean if there are multiple Controls for the same ControlType only one ControlType value will be present in the set.
-This is as expected, only MAX has data required to make the choice between which of the duplicated ControlTypes to actually invoke.
+  The set of available Control types is merely the union of all ControlTypes for the active Activities of other Agent (AgentA, in this case).
 An Agent is expected to make a choice of whether or not the User wants to invoke one of them.
-More on how MAX makes the choice below.
-* **AgentB sends this set of ControlTypes to its voice recognition component (which in this example is in a cloud service).**
+* **When LISTENING starts, AgentB sends this set of ControlTypes to its voice recognition component (which in this example is in a cloud service).**
 * **The voice recognition system recognizes the User said ‘stop’ and checks if stop should take some action within the AgentB features, determines there is nothing and therefore checks against available UDC ControlTypes.
 ControlType::STOP is included, so it returns a message to AgentB on the device to invoke the UDC for ControlType::STOP.**
      Remember MAX Library is not involved in any way in this recognition and deciding how to take action.
 It merely provides some context to what the multi-agent experience is.
 It is the Agents responsibility to use this context to take the best action for the user.
 * **AgentB has nothing to respond with other than invoking the UDC, so it uses `DeviceControllerInterface::stopAndInvokeControl(ControlType::STOP)` to both end its Dialog and invoke the UDC.**
 * **MAX Library determines which control should be invoked based on the given ControlType.
-In this case the only Control registered with a STOP ControlType is from AgentA, so it executes the ControlTask within the registered Control to invoke the UDC.**
+In this case the only Control registered with a STOP ControlType is from AgentA & the activity is still active.
+So it executes the ControlTask within the registered Control to invoke the UDC.**
-     If there were multiple Controls registered for the invoked ControlType, MAX Library chooses the one providing the primary experience for the user.
-More precisely this means it will invoke a ControlType registered with a Dialog before stopping one registered with an Activity.
-It will also stop one registered with an Activity in the with ActivityType::COMMUNICATIONS before ActivityType::ALERTS and lastly ActivityType::CONTENT.
-If the User wants to stop multiple experiences they will need to ask multiple times (unless a STOP_ALL UDC is available, but this would clearly be handled as a special type of Control instead of disambiguated as described here).
+     MAX Library checks whether the control registered for the Activity in foreground during dialog invocation is still active.
+If found so, decision is made to act on the registered Control.
 * **AgentA’s ControlTask registered for its Activity is invoked.
 It is given no data about why or how it was invoked, but trusts MAX Library and stops its Activity’s content and removes it from the MAX Library via the `ActivityManagerInterface`.
 This automatically deregisters the Controls in the `ControlRegistryInterface` associated with the Activity.**
      Once the Activity is stopped, either by the Agent using the `ActivityManagerInterface::release` function or it is stopped by MAX Library for another reason (through `ActivityHandlerInterface::onStop`), all Controls registered with this `ControlRegistryInterface` will be automatically deregistered.
 This is done again by simple keeping track of which `ControlRegistryInterface` was used to register each Control, and when an Activity is stopped removing all Controls registered with the `ControlRegistryInterface` associated  with the Activity.
 Remember Agents are welcome to use `ControlRegistryInterface::update` to add, change, or remove any Controls while the Activity is active, the automatic cleanup just makes it easier to ensure each Agent is not leaking Controls over time.